-As a recording artist with Polyphemus Records, he has performed on festival stages that included artists such as Spyro Gyra, Marion Meadows, Bob Baldwin, Chris Godber, Chick Corea, Blake Aaron, Euge Groove, Maysa, The Rippingtons and The Commodores, Snarky Puppy, Dr. John, The Yellowjackets, Damien Escobar, Layla Hathaway and Nathan East among others.
+As a recording artist with Polyphemus Records, he has performed on festival stages that included artists such as Bob Baldwin, Chris Godber, Chick Corea, Blake Aaron, Euge Groove, Maysa, The Rippingtons and The Commodores, Snarky Puppy, Dr. John, The Yellowjackets, Damien Escobar, Layla Hathaway and Nathan East among others.

 Fans of Ellis White’s longtime Jacksonville, FL based ensemble Catch The Groove will vibe instantly with the veteran guitarist’s long awaited debut solo single, “Keeping It Real,” an instantly infectious, buoyant and freewheeling track that captures all the playful, funky and furious energy the hard-working seven piece ensemble was famous for, but with more emphasis on White’s hypnotic, ultra-melodic and crackling electric guitar.

 His CD released in October 2017 titled Smilin' In Paradise received significant airplay, great reviews and made it on to the major radio charts with our single Shaken Not Stirred spending months on the Billboard Top 30 chart in 2018 reaching a high of #17 and their track When I See Your Smile spent three weeks at #1 on the smoother jazz chart in the UK and spent 8 months in the Top 20.